I answer the question: What can I do with my CCXP?

 Early in my career when I was in Finance, my big boss asked me to conduct some ‘How to Read a Financial Statement’ sessions for all the department heads.

-But to influence these important department heads to rethink about the Finance function in general.
-To see us as a trusted partner who could help them.
+But to influence the important department heads to rethink about the Finance function in general.

 When I was managing large Customer Service operations, I regularly asked our company department heads across legal, marketing, finance & tech to come in and teach our Agents what they did in their jobs and how it impacted Customers.